 Work one-on-one with faculty who are professional artists.
 Union professors are active in their fields, regularly exhibiting their work and garnering awards in prestigious shows.

 Exhibit your work.
 Students enjoy real opportunities to show their work in the Burns Arts Atrium and in the Wikoff Student Gallery at the Nott Memorial.

 Explore different genres, cultures and artistic perspectives.
-Make prints in a Paris atelier, or photos in Vietnam.
-You can pursue your art in other countries through terms and mini-terms abroad offer by the International Programs Office.
+Make prints in a Paris atelier or photos in Vietnam.
+Pursue your art in other countries through terms and mini-terms abroad.

-Union graduates have pursued careers as professional artists in a variety of venues, including museums and galleries, and in careers ranging from communications and teaching to dentistry and medicine.
+Union graduates work as professional artists in a variety of venues, including museums and galleries, and in careers ranging from communications and teaching to dentistry and medicine.